 Preparation

 1) Filling a pot with water, heat until a rolling boil is achieved and cook vermicelli noodles according to package, ~3-5 minutes.
 Drain and rinse in cold water.
-Set aside in a large bowl.2) Wash lettuce.
-(I used romaine lettuce) Tear into about 3-4 inch long pieces.3) Wash and peel carrots.
-Julienne into pieces about 3-4 inches long.
+Set aside in a large bowl.

 4) Wash, peel and de-seed cucumbers.
 Julienne.